aduffy70/LabNotes/_posts/2018/2018-11-26-Sphagnum-research-ideas-discussion.md

   - sphagnum
   - ideas
 ---
-From research ideas discussion with John Shaw and Blanka Aguero.
+From research ideas discussion with Jon Shaw and Blanka Aguero.
 Three projects:

 # 1) Mariana microsat data

-Mariana left behind two mostly-analyzed microsat datasets of eastern NA Sphagnum in the "S. subsegunda complex" that need to be re-analyzed, written up and published.
+Mariana left behind two mostly-analyzed microsat datasets of eastern NA Sphagnum in the "S. subsecundum complex" that need to be re-analyzed, written up and published.
 Rerun structure, look at IBD (with distinct groups there will be but it probably won't be linear--look at IBD within the groups?).
 Other biogeographic analyses?

 ## Diploid S. lescurii:
   * Exists as haploids and allodiploids.
-Diploids are result from hybridization with S. subsegundum (found in Europe/NA).
+Diploids are result from hybridization with S. subsecundum (found in Europe/NA).
   * Range: New Jersey to Newfoundland
   * Structure suggests Newfoundland form a separate genetic group